 Project Overview and Status

-The Law Commission of Ontario’s Improving Protection Orders project is examining why protection orders are not working effectively to prevent femicide and intimate partner violence in Ontario.
+The Law Commission of Ontario’s Improving Protection Orders project is examining why protection orders are failing to prevent intimate partner violence and family violence in Ontario.

 What Issues Are Being Looked At?